 Richard Stephens, co-Editor-in-Chief

 Richard is a survivor of two cancers, a heart emergency and sundry other health challenges.
-He has acted as a carer for family members with both mental and physical conditions.
-Richard has participated in four clinical trials and eight other research studies.
-His interest in Involvement and Engagement comes from his desire that research outcomes will benefit patients, and that participation is made as easy as possible.
-He is currently Chair of the National Cancer Research Institute’s (NCRI) Consumer Forum; 92 patient and carers involved at all levels of UK cancer research.
-He also works with the National Institute of Health Research (NIHR), Association of the British Pharmaceutical Industry (ABPI), Health Research Authority (HRA), Cancer Research UK, Genomics England and with pharma, biotechs and Clinical Research Organizations.
+He has acted as a carer for family members with both mental and physical health challenges.
+Richard has participated in four clinical trials and fifteen other research studies (including two on Covid-19 and five on aspects of Public Involvement in research).
+Richard chaired the National Cancer Research Institute’s (NCRI) Consumer Forum 2012-19, and currently chairs BBMRI-ERIC's Stakeholder Group.
+He also works with various parts of the National Institute of Health Research (NIHR), the Health Research Authority (HRA), Cancer Research UK, Genomics England and with pharma, biotechs and Clinical Research Organizations.
+A patient advocate for over twenty years, Richard has sat on funding committees, advisory bodies, trial management/steering groups, and has co-authored over a dozen research papers.
+His interest in Involvement and Engagement comes from his desire that research outcomes will benefit patients, that participation is made as easy as possible, and that including patients in designing, delivering and disseminating research will help those things happen.

 Sophie Staniszewska, co-Editor-in-Chief